CFEL-CMI/cmistark/doc/index.rst

 ..
-CMIdiffract documentation master file
+CMIstark documentation master file
    This file should at least contain the root `toctree` directive.

 CMIstark documentation